11 essential types of content writing for a successful business

 For example, the steps a user would take to open a bank account via the bank’s website, or to complete a purchase online.

 In this type of content writing, the UX writers typically get involved early in the design stage when a software or web application is being planned.
-They make sure that UX copy is so efficient and intuitive that it doesn’t make the user think twice or get stuck on a step.

 Case studies